-- Eliminate or reduce emissions, effluents, and waste at the source where possible, as practicable; - Procure environmentally preferable products (known as "affirmative procurement"); - Conserve natural resources and energy; - Reuse and recycle materials; - Achieve or exceed BNL/DOE waste minimization, P2, recycling, and affirmative procurement goals; - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, Executive Orders, etc.); - Reduce waste management costs; - Implement P2 projects; - Improve employee and community awareness of P2 goals, plans, and progress.
+- Eliminate or reduce emissions, effluents, and waste at the source where possible, as practicable; - Procure environmentally preferable products (known as "affirmative procurement"); - Conserve natural resources and energy; - Reuse and recycle materials; - Achieve or exceed BNL/DOE waste minimization, P2, recycling, and affirmative procurement goals; - Comply with applicable requirements (e.g., New York State Hazardous Waste Reduction Goal, executive orders, etc.); - Reduce waste management costs; - Implement P2 projects; - Improve employee and community awareness of P2 goals, plans, and progress.

 The BNL P2 and recycling programs have achieved reductions in waste generated by routine operations, as shown in Figures 2-1a through 2-1c, though 2018 and 2019 show an uptick in hazardous waste generation resulting from building demolition debris.
-However, pollution prevention planning remains well integrated into the Laboratory's work planning process.
-The positive trends are also driven by the EMS emphasis on preventing pollution and establishing objectives and targets to reduce environmental impacts.
-Table 2-1 describes the P2 projects implemented through 2019, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.
+However, the decrease for 2020 is due to the impact that COVID-19 had on the Lab's activities.
+The positive trends are also driven by the EMS emphasis on establishing objectives and targets to drive sustainable business practices.
+These efforts will reduce the risk of environmental impacts from BNL operations.
+Table 2-1 describes the P2 projects implemented through 2020, and provides the number of pounds of materials reduced, reused, or recycled, as well as the estimated cost benefit of each project.